Matcha Brownie With White Chocolate

 This Matcha Brownie Recipe will be your favorite new addition to your dessert catalog because of its delicious white chocolaty taste and the unique matcha powder flavor.
 This Japanese-style brownie has the perfect combination of a chewy, gooey, and fudgy consistency with the earthy green tea taste.

-Sprinkled with sliced almonds and extra white chocolate chips on the top, gives a beautiful, elegant, and fancy look.
+Sprinkling sliced almonds and extra white chocolate chips on the top gives a beautiful, elegant, and fancy look.
 Its pretty green color gives a fresh vibe from the moment you see these little beauties.
-Matcha lovers will definitely fall for this simple recipe which I totally understand.
-I never was a huge Matcha consumer before, but this recipe is worth everything.
+Matcha lovers will definitely fall for this simple recipe, which I totally understand.
+I was never a huge Matcha consumer before, but this recipe is worth everything.

 Why Matcha Powder?